 Dubrovnik in Croatia is one of the finest walled cities in the world.
 For centuries it was renowned for its power and elegance.
-Now, thanks to Game of Thrones, it has TV fame too.
-Here are our best things to do in Dubrovnik from kayaking to catching a sunset, plus tips for visiting Dubrovnik in June.
+Now it has Game of Thrones fame and is a popular stop for cruise ships.
+We visited Dubrovnik in June: here are our best things to do from kayaking and catching a sunset to visiting the beautiful islands nearby.
+Plus tips on how to dodge the crowds.

 - beautiful UNESCO medieval walled city in Croatia